 And then TOMORROW, the annual Mermaid Parade is back!
 The parade officially starts at 1pm, but the line-up (and ensuing photographer frenzy) will start at 10:30am on West 21st Street.
 They’ve increased the entrance fee to the staging area this year to a semi-outrageous $20 – wasn’t it just $5/camera last year?!

 Anyway, I am hoping to make it out there in the morning because I love all the heart that goes into the parade.
 It wouldn’t be summer in Brooklyn without it!
 For photos from past years, check out this tag or over on the Flickr group.
 Hope to see you there!

 Most stereotypes of the Mermaid Parade are heavy on the gawking and light on clothing.
-And while it’s no secret that you can expect to see a whole lot of boobage every year at the parade, I have some serious admiration for those who dare to venture to the dark side.
-As with the hugely-creative mermen, I must pay my respects to all those who who bring the imaginative, the dangerous, the post-apocalyptic, the goth, and the death-defying feats every year to Coney Island.
+And while it’s no secret that you can expect to see a whole lot of boobage every year at the parade, check I have some serious admiration for those who dare to venture to the dark side.
+As with the hugely-creative mermen, medicine I must pay my respects to all those who who bring the imaginative, more about the dangerous, the post-apocalyptic, the goth, and the death-defying feats every year to Coney Island.